fuelphp-storage/config/README.md

 [![HHVM Status](https://img.shields.io/hhvm/fuelphp/config.svg?style=flat-square)](http://hhvm.h4cc.de/package/fuelphp/config)

-This library handles config files.
-It's responsible for loading, saving and accessing config settings.
+**Fuel package for loading, saving and accessing config settings.**

 There are multiple formats in which config files can be handled: